Herein lies a true story of about 50 pages detailing my trials and tribulations.

 The criminal court transcripts from the two criminal trials are there for those who want to establish the facts.

 No illegal drugs or traces of illegal drugs were found in my home.
 No illegal thing of any kind was found by the drug police and this was with searching by two different drug detective teams (drug detective Swart and drug detective Smit) that spread over a time frame of four days which included a sniffer dog with trained drug detectives and forensic drug policemen with state of the art forensic technologies.
-The "drug" laboratory (see Exhibit 03) that Redelinghuys alleges was in full swing making illegal drugs for at least two years came up clean.
+The "drug" laboratory, see Exhibit 3 in Chapter 2, that Redelinghuys alleges was in full swing making illegal drugs for at least two years came up clean.

-In the second criminal trial, when questioned directly on this subject then the investigating drug police officer admitted to the court that he did not find anything in my home that could warrant an arrest.
+Exhibit 19 above is a cartoon depicting actual questions and answers from the second criminal trial.
+When questioned directly by the Magistrate on this subject then the investigating drug police officer admitted to the court that he did not find anything in my home that could warrant an arrest.

 For the moment, let's forget about the fact that the drug police were in my home illegally and the drug police were illegally searching my home.